martinsipka/plumed2/README.md

  - Initialize plumed calculator from plumed.dat file. **Set correct units (important!)**
  - Run MD simulation calculate the energy and forces from unbiased Hamiltonian and calculate also CVs with their gradients.
  - Send CVs and their gradients to PLUMED using cmd interface and methods implemented for this reason.
- - Get bias and biasing forces from plumed after bias calculation **Careful about the units the collective variables are in!
+ - Get bias and biasing forces from plumed after bias calculation **Careful about the units the forces are in!
 PLUMED does not know the type of CV constructed.**

 An example ASE calculator for this workflow is available in TODO.